zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

 * Results: Outputs the biological sex (Male/Female) and confidence intervals (Corresponds to **Table S5**).

 #### 4.3: SNP Calling

-To minimize bias in low-coverage ancient genomes, we performed pseudo-haploid SNP calling against the Dog10K dataset.

 * Software: samtools mpileup and pileupCaller.